robinp7720/SpigotBabySitter/README.md

 The only argument avaliable when using spigot's plugin repos is the plugin name or ID.
 Using the plugin name is easier by may result in the wrong plugin being downloaded as mulitple plugins can be uploaded using the same name.
 When multiple plugins are found with the name, it will use the first plugin found.
 To be specific about the plugin you wish to install, use the plugin id which can be retrieved from the url of the resource.

+Huge shoutout to Spiget (https://spiget.org/) for the Spigot resource api.
+The plugins are still downloaded from spigot's resource page using the nodejs WebScrapper module to circumvate cloudflare's DOS protection.

 ##### Bukkit - NOT YET IMPLEMENTED

 ```!install bukkit <PluginName>```